[Moderate revision–posted 11/19/20 (replaces 7/30/18 edition)]

 OP 10.21: Healthcare Compliance and Hybrid Entity Designation

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to provide a framework for Texas Tech University (TTU) colleges with departments that provide healthcare-related services to be in compliance with federal and state laws and regulations related to privacy and security of health and personal information.

-REVIEW: This TTU OP will be reviewed in May of even-numbered years by the TTU University Counsel and the Texas Tech University Health Sciences Center (TTUHSC) Institutional Compliance Officer with substantive revisions forwarded to the TTU Vice President for Administration & Finance and the TTU President.
+REVIEW: This TTU OP will be reviewed in May of even-numbered years by the TTU Managing Director of Emergency Management and the Texas Tech University Health Sciences Center (TTUHSC) Institutional Compliance Officer with substantive revisions forwarded to the TTU Vice President for Administration & Finance and the TTU President.

 Texas Tech University (TTU) is a public institution of higher learning providing general academic programs and degrees through the doctoral level.
 By Texas statute, TTU is a legal entity governed by the Texas Tech University System (TTUS) Board of Regents.
 Certain TTU colleges and departments are involved in healthcare-related activities subject to compliance with healthcare regulations including the federal Health Insurance Portability and Accountability Act of 1996 (HIPAA) and, as amended, by the Health Information Technology and for Economic and Clinical Health (HITECH) Act and Privacy and Security Regulations at 45 CFR §§ 160, 162, and 164, all collectively referred to as "HIPAA."